 - At which point you get stuck

-- A link to a screenshot of what you're seeing
+- A screenshot of what you're seeing

 Tips while waiting